 - Medications and Allergies

-Family History information can be entered in the patient's chart on the web.
+Family History information can be entered into the patient's chart on the web.
 Navigate to Family History on the left-side menu.
 Select +Add Family Member.
 Once the family member is added, select +Add Observation to enter the data.
 Immunizations

 Instructions information can be entered in the Clinical Dashboard of the patient chart.
 Scroll down to Care Plan under the Additional Options section.
 When entering the instruction details, select Patient Clinical Instructions from the Plan Type menu.